 The kids are watching.

 Why do my own kids have a phone and a smartwatch, respectively?
-Because I want them to be able to get in touch with me if there’s a lockdown emergency at school.
+Because I want them to be able to get in touch with me in case of a lockdown emergency at school.
 From conversations I’ve had on the parent side, that’s 1000% why these kids have these devices early: we’ve lived through too many of these things to have rose-colored glasses thinking it couldn’t happen to us.

 The kids are watching.

 There are constant news alerts with different biased views of the exact same events.
-People are quick to tell someone they’re wrong because they don’t believe the same as them on any number of events than they are to have a rational discussion to hear the opposing viewpoint.
+People are quick to tell someone they’re wrong because they don’t believe the same as them on any number of events, rather than having a rational discussion to hear the opposing viewpoint.

 The kids are watching.

 Is it any wonder they’re apathetic in the classroom?
-Many students think that school doesn’t really teach them anything new or useful, especially since they can learn a lot more, quickly and on their own, by using the Internet.
-They find school boring and feel it stops them from doing things they actually like.
+Many students think that school doesn’t really teach them anything new or useful, especially since they can learn much more quickly and on their own by using the Internet.
+They find school boring and feel it stops them from doing things they actually like, such as extracurricular activities that give them a sense of purpose and belonging.
 Being forced to sit with people they don’t get along with and learn stuff they don’t care about feels like a waste of time to them.

-They view the whole school system as slow and outdated, wondering why they need a teacher when they can just find answers online by themselves.
-They’re still interested in learning, but they prefer getting their information through quick online videos like those on YouTube.
+They view the whole school system as slow and outdated, wondering why they need a teacher when they can just find answers online.
+They’re still interested in learning, but they prefer to get their information from short online videos, such as those on YouTube.

 I came across this comment in an online forum.
 I think it is the epitome of this: